benzamin/simple-movie-catalog/README.md

 # simple-movie-catalog
-IMDB style catalog for your DVD/Downloaded movies stored a hard-drive directory.
+IMDB style catalog for your personal DVD/Downloaded movies stored a hard-drive directory.
+Done for personal need, should work out of the box but a hacky mind can always be helpful.
 Forked from: http://smoviecat.sourceforge.net/

 ##Usage(Mac/UNIX):
 - Edit the 'config.txt' file to add the movie folder link(s).
 Its better to have a movie folder names Moviename (year) formant, like 'Minions (2015)', 'Gone Girl (2014)' etc.
+- Double click 'make-catalog', may take some time based on how much movies in the folder.
-- Double click 'make-catalog'.
-Once done open report/movies.html for catalogged movies, and report/movies_missing_info.html for missing movie(s) info.
+- Once done open report/movies.html for catalogged movies, and report/movies_missing_info.html for missing movie(s) info.
 - If you want to delete current catalog, double click 'reset-as-fresh', then run 'make-catalog'.
 - Open the report/Movies.html.
 For missing movies, check report/movies_missing_info.html.
 - If you wish to replace some fixed text inside a file, say movies.html, use the 'find-N-replace' script.
 Open it with a text editor and edit the values FIND_TEXT, REPLACE_TEXT and FILE_NAME.
 Then save and double click.
 Can be used to change the file references as web links.